-This advanced-level algebra course is equivalent to Grade 11 algebra.
-The course includes an optional review component for students who have not studied algebra for some time.
+This advanced-level algebra course is equivalent to Grade 11 algebra [Pre-calculus].
+The course offers an optional review component for students who have not studied algebra for some time.
 Topics include equations, graphs, polynomials, rational equations, radical equations, and trigonometry.

 MATH 0401 or Grade 10 algebra or equivalent is required.

 MATH 0401 or Grade 10 algebra [Foundations of Mathematics and Pre-calculus] or equivalent.
 A Mathematics Self-Assessment Tests are available online at http://www.tru.ca/distance/services/advising.html#assessments.

 Please note, reference to Grade 10 algebra refers to Foundations of Mathematics and Pre-Calculus 10 in the BC Curriculum.

 The intended outcome of this course is to prepare students for further education and decision making as would be typical students who have completed other secondary school and adult basic education courses at the Mathematics 11 level, as articulated in the following sources:

 Province of British Columbia, Ministry of Advanced Education, Skills and Training.
 (2017).
 Adult basic education: A guide to upgrading in British Columbia’s public post-secondary institutions.
 Retrieved from https://www2.gov.bc.ca/assets/gov/education/post-secondary-education/adult-education/abe_guide.pdf